 Full color lay-flat laminated pages, with 2 glitter-tape reinforced pocket pages, one for Prayers and one for Dreams.
 Pockets is a practical MUST-HAVE for early child care centers, preschool and VPK classrooms, homeschool and Head Start programs, and public libraries.
 It makes a beautiful gift for families, teachers and babysitters!

+CLICK ON THE BOOK COVER ABOVE TO LOOK AT PAGES INSIDE THE BOOK.
 In stunning photographs, a three-year-old girl tells what neighbors and family keep in their pockets.
 The narrative rhyming poem is followed by five free or inexpensive guided activities for adults and older children to use with preschool children, individually and in groups.

 Let’s Play Pretend is an action-packed word-by-word creative dramatics walk through the neighborhood which includes stepping, hopping, galloping, tiptoeing, and crawling.
 Children learn to clap “the beat” to the movement words.
 This activity also includes instructions for making a “knock-knock-knock-knock” sound with the tongue.